techfromsage/advanced-mis/topics/event-data.md

 It can give you a good picture of how your rollout of Talis Aspire is progressing, feeding into management dashboards, or alternatively as a rich source for your student analytics programme.

 Event data is streamed into your Advanced MIS data warehouse in near real time.
+That means it arrives usually within a few seconds of the event taking place, however in busy periods this could take a little longer.

-In the future, events can also be emitted to an [xAPI](https://xapi.com/overview/) or [IMS Caliper](https://www.imsglobal.org/activity/caliper) endpoint of your choosing.
+In the future, it will be possible for events to be emitted to an [xAPI](https://xapi.com/overview/) or [IMS Caliper](https://www.imsglobal.org/activity/caliper) endpoint of your choosing.

 Inside the warehouse, data exists in three forms: